• Integrations

 The volumes have climbed sharply:

 That is more than double the year before.
-The figures come from a UHY Hacker Young Freedom of Information request reported by the Financial Times in October 2025.
+The figures come from a freedom of information request by accountancy firm UHY Hacker Young.
 HMRC builds these campaigns from whatever data it holds, and that pool widens every time a new data source comes online.
 Treat a nudge letter as a prompt to act, not as something to ignore: correcting your return voluntarily almost always costs less than waiting for HMRC to open an enquiry.
 Our guide on what to do if you receive an HMRC nudge letter about your crypto covers the steps.

 Can HMRC see my Bitfinex transactions?